Hemipepsis ustulata: Convergent evolution

-Evidence suggests the convergent evolution in perching and patrolling site preferences of H. ustulata with other hilltopping insects of the Sonoran Desert.
-The high mountain ridges attract the males of various hilltopping insect species, including tarantula hawk wasps, various butterflies, and bot flies.
+Evidence suggests the convergent evolution in perching and patrolling site preferences of H. ustulata with other hill-topping insects of the Sonoran Desert.
+The high mountain ridges attract the males of various hill-topping insect species, including tarantula hawk wasps, various butterflies, and botflies.
 Among these ridges, certain locations are much more likely to be occupied by territorial males.
 Additionally, these preferred territories appear to be stable from year to year, and different species appear to have similar preferences for available sites.
 Preferred territories tend to be large, visual targets, jutting high on mountain ridges.
 These observations were confirmed by a study using artificial landmarks.
-This similar ranking preference for territories suggests a widespread convergence among the capacity of hilltopping insects’ compound eyes in their perception of what constitutes a conspicuous landmark feature.
+This similar ranking preference for territories suggests a widespread convergence among the capacity of hill-topping insects' compound eyes in their perception of what constitutes a conspicuous landmark feature.

 Defense

 Body armor

-The sclerites and leg spines are defensive adaptations.
-Their integumentary armor protects the wasp from harm.
+The sclerites, leg spines, and integumentary armor of the wasp are adaptations for defense.

 Venom

-The venom from H. ustulata's sting is able to paralyze prey for several months.
-The paralysis is not directly fatal, but victims will likely starve to death before the paralysis wears off.
-The sting of the tarantula hawk (Pepsis spp.) is described on Schmidt's insect pain index as “blinding, fierce, shockingly electric.
-Like a running hair dryer has just been dropped in your bubble bath."
-In humans, the pain usually subsides in 5 minutes.
+The venom from the sting of H. ustulata is able to paralyze prey for several months; this paralysis is not directly fatal, but prey is likely to starve to death before the paralysis wears off.
+The sting of the tarantula hawk (Pepsis spp.) is described on the Schmidt sting pain index as "blinding, fierce, shockingly electric" and "like a running hair dryer has just been dropped in your bubble bath".
+In humans, the pain of the sting can be lethal depending on the person's condition including weight and body mass.
+In the best of cases, it is a tearing pain for more than three days.

 Warning coloration and odor

-H. ustulata and other members of Pepsini tarantula hawks have aposematic coloration.
+H. ustulata and other tarantula hawk wasps have aposematic coloration.
 They range from black to blue-black with bright yellow, orange, or red wings.
-Tarantula hawks also emit an aposematic odor, which deters predators.
+They also emit an aposematic odor, which deters predators.

 Mimicry

 Tarantula hawks use convergent coloration for defense.
-Female tarantula hawks benefit from other females warding off potential predators wither their stings.
-Male tarantula hawks, which are stingless, benefit from their resemblance to females.
-Other species gain protection through both Müllerian and Batesian mimicry of tarantula hawks.
+Female tarantula hawks ward off potential predators with their sting, and males, which are stingless, ward off predators as they bear resemblance to the female.
+Other species, such as Tragidion deceptum, a species of beetle, and Urocerus californicus, the California horntail wasp, ward off predators through both Müllerian and Batesian mimicry of tarantula hawks.

 Aggregation

-When resources are scarce, these wasps form aggregations for both defensive and foraging.
-The aggregations are a larger threat to potential predators than single wasps, making them effective at warding off threats to the wasp.
-Being part of a large group also reduces each individual's chance of being attacked.
-Apart from its defensive value, such aggregations are also observed to benefit by aiding the wasps in locating nectar and by increasing mating opportunities.
+When resources are scarce, tarantula hawk wasps form congregations for both defense and foraging.
+Congregations of tarantula hawk wasps are a larger threat to potential predators than individual wasps, making them effective at warding off potential predators.
+Apart from its defensive value, such congregations are also observed to aid wasps in locating nectar and increasing mating opportunities.